With striking of Black juror, Floyd activists see racism

 “I didn’t form an opinion on Mr. Chauvin because I didn’t know him,” the juror said.
 “It’s sad.
 It’s another Black man being murdered in police hands.
 That’s all I could say.”

-Associated Press writer Stephen Groves reported from Sioux Falls, South Dakota.
+Groves reported from Sioux Falls, South Dakota.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd